MyGlobalIT/SGKBarcodeBundle/README.md

 echo '<img src="data:image/png;base64,'.$barcode.'" />';
 ```
-note: for format png, the generator return the based64 of png file, so we use [Data URI scheme](http://en.wikipedia.org/wiki/Data_URI_scheme) to display the png in webpage.
+> For format png, the generator return the based64 of png file, so we use [Data URI scheme](http://en.wikipedia.org/wiki/Data_URI_scheme) to display the png in webpage.

 ## Usage in Twig template